Joseph Anthony Madri MD, PhD

 Professor of Pathology; Director of Education

-Connective tissue disorders; Cell-Matrix and Cell-Cell Interactions; Integrin-Mediated Signaling; Cardio-vascular development; Angiogenesis and Vascular Biology; inflammation; T-cell-Endothelial cell interactions
+Connective tissue disorders; Cell-Matrix and Cell-Cell Interactions; Integrin-Mediated Signaling; Cardio-vascular and neuro-vascular development; Angiogenesis and Vascular Biology; inflammation; T-cell-Endothelial cell interactions

 3) Elucidation of the mechanisms involved in lymphocyte transmigrtation through endothelial cells during inflammation.

-4) Elucidation of the roles of PECAM-1 (CD31) in vasculo- and angio-genesis, permeability, inflammation, directed migration, hemostasis and hematopoiesis and bone metabolism.
+4) Elucidation of the roles of PECAM-1 (CD31) and CD44 in vasculo- and angio-genesis, permeability, inflammation, directed migration, hemostasis and hematopoiesis and bone metabolism.

 Endothelial cells play central roles in development and maintenance of the vascular system and in the processes of inflammation and metastasis.
 Interactions with cell adhesion molecules, surrounding matrix, and soluble factors directs endothelial cell responses; yet little is known about these complex interactions and the mechanisms involved in signal transduction.
 Specifically, we are investigating the roles of homotypic and heterotypic cell adhesion molecules, integrins, junction associated molecules, and extracellular matrix components in modulating vascular development and behavior.
 We are also investigating neural stem cell-endothelial cell interactions and the roles of T-cell and endothelial cell proteinases and proteinase inhibitors in modulating T-cell transendothelial migration and their roles in initiating and maintaining the inflammatory response in murine models of autoimmune disease and in several tissue culture models.
 A multi-disciplinary approach is used which includes the use of knockouts, transgenics, tissue and embryo culture model systems of cell adhesion, migration, and angiogenesis.